sergeymoryakov/sergeymoryakov/README.md

-# Hi there! 👋 I'm Sergey Moryakov, a Web Developer with an Aviation Background.
+# Hi there! 👋 I'm Sergey Moryakov, a Web Developer with Aviation Background.

 ## About Me
 🚀 I bring a wealth of experience as an aviation professional, having worked in technical and commercial roles across the airline, manufacturing, and services sectors.
 Recently, I made a successful transition to software development after completing the esteemed HarvardX CS50X program.</br>